 Internal aviation SMS audits are generally used to prepare for external audits by compliance authorities.
 They help you identify deficiencies in your SMS and correct them before auditors “ding” your safety program with a finding.

 Creating an aviation SMS audit plan for each auditing process is absolutely crucial for performing good audits.

-Aviation SMS internal audit plans are your roadmap for performing your audits.
-They outline:
+SMS internal audit plans are your roadmap for performing your audits.
+They are your auditing processes that outline:

 - The type of auditing process, such as

 - Which auditing forms are used to conduct the audit;

 - Which departments/divisions are included in the audit;

 - Which parts of the aviation SMS will be audited;

 - Who will be conducting the audit; and

 - The steps that will be used to conduct the audit.